Tron0/AkladellWebsite/rules.md

 # <span id=Insanity> Insanity </span>

 When a character faces events of bloodshed or unspeakable horror, a saving throw is made.
-Failing this saving throw will cause damage to the character’s psyche, tracked as insanity points.
+Failing this saving throw will cause damage to the character's psyche, tracked as insanity points.

 Insanity starts at a score of 0 unless specified otherwise.
 If a character's insanity ever exceeds their maximum threshold, they are permanently retired from play.
 The total insanity threshold of a character is 90 + Intelligence.
 Insanity cannot be healed naturally.